anyarybalova/discrete-electronics-lab/binary-to-decimal-display/README.md

 It was surprisingly fascinating to implement what seemed like a "simple" algorithm entirely in hardware.

-I've also included a simpler alternative for building same project [`binary-to-decimal-display-2nd-option`](./binary-to-decimal-display-2)
+I've also included an alternative for building same project [`binary-to-decimal-display-2nd-option`](./binary-to-decimal-display-2) using different chips.

 ## What This Does